Ryagg/st-archive/README.md

 #### **Admin features**

 Admins can add both series and books to the database.
 They can also check user reviews before adding them to the reviews collection.

+#### **Security features**

+Flask-Talisman and Flask-SeaSurf are used to improve the application's security.
+Login and admin decorators are used to prevent unauthorized access.

 ### **Features to be implemented**